-35. The Completion Strategy of September 2003 indicated that about forty cases were earmarked for transfer to national jurisdictions.
+33. The Completion Strategy of September 2003 indicated that about forty cases were earmarked for transfer to national jurisdictions.
 According to the April 2004 Completion Strategy, the Prosecutor increased the number of these cases to forty-one.
 He is currently engaged in discussions with some States for this purpose.
 His intention is to transfer, in some cases, files in respect of which investigations have been completed and are trial ready and, in other cases, dossiers requiring further investigations by the receiving country.
-The decision to transfer cases to national jurisdictions is a judicial one in cases where indictments exist.
+The decision to transfer cases to proceed under Rule 11 bis in respect of seventeen indictees: five detainees (paras.
+14-15) and twelve accused at large (paras.
+5 and 29).
 In addition, the Prosecutor envisages the transfer of files involving thirty-two suspects to national jurisdictions for trial.
 This process is under way.
 Case files in respect of thirty individuals have already been transferred to Rwanda and in respect of one suspect to Belgium.

-8 In the November 2004 version of the Completion Strategy the number was fifteen.
-The correct figure is sixteen.

-- 36. In preliminary discussions with national authorities, the Office of the Prosecutor has ascertained that the laws of the State in which some suspects are present may not confer jurisdiction over these suspects or the crimes they allegedly committed.
+34. In preliminary discussions with national authorities, the Office of the Prosecutor has ascertained that the laws of the State in which some suspects are present may not confer jurisdiction over these suspects or the crimes they allegedly committed.
 Others have investigated the cases and not pursued them, and may be reluctant to re-open these cases.
 Many of the suspects are in less-developed countries where judicial systems are under strain arising from the prosecution of their own accused.
-The Prosecutor believes that it is important to explore the possibility of transferring cases to African countries where certain suspects are now living, despite the above constraints. - 37.
-To date, one transfer has taken place pursuant to Rule 11 bis.
+The Prosecutor believes that it is important to explore the possibility of transferring cases to African countries where certain suspects are now living, despite the above constraints.

+35. To date, one transfer request has been submitted pursuant to Rule 11 bis.
 The Prosecution request to transfer the case against Michael Bagaragaza to Norway was rejected by the Trial Chamber on 19 May 2006.
 This decision was upheld by the Appeals Chamber on 30 August 2006.
-Following the identification of another State willing to receive this case, a fresh request for transfer of this case for trial in a national jurisdiction was lodged in December 2006.
-On 13 April 2007, the Chamber approved the referral of the Bagaragaza case for trial in The Netherlands. - 38.
-Transfer of cases to Rwanda raises several issues.
+Following the identification of another State willing to receive this case, it is likely that a fresh request for transfer of this case for trial in a national jurisdiction will follow.

+36. Transfer of cases to Rwanda raises several issues.
 One involves the death penalty, which is applicable in genocide cases, though only rarely implemented.
-A welcome development since the previous Completion Strategy report is that Rwanda has promulgated a law which, among other things, excludes the application of the death penalty to cases referred from the ICTR or from States.
+A welcome development since the previous Completion Strategy report is the proposal of the Rwandan Government to abolish the death penalty.
+This proposal is currently being discussed in the country.
 The ICTR is presently considering the issue of the capacity of the Rwandan judicial system to handle such cases at a time when it faces difficulties in coping with thousands of local cases connected with the genocide.
 Since many of the cases earmarked for transfer are destined for Rwanda, the issue of resources may therefore affect the proposed transfer of cases to Rwanda.
-The Tribunal is conducting programmes to contribute to capacity building in Rwanda (Annex 5). - 39.
-The Prosecutor will initiate discussions with States regarding transfer of cases and transmissions of files.
+The Tribunal is conducting programmes to contribute to capacity building in Rwanda (Annex 5).

+37. The Prosecutor will initiate discussions with States regarding transfer of cases and transmissions of files.
 He will insist on compliance with international standards of fair trial on the files transmitted.
 In the event that it is not possible to transfer or transmit these cases to national jurisdictions, he will make alternate proposals to the Security Council and highlight the related budgetary implications.